 Creative With The Truth?

 To be fair to Sim he's actually an interesting guy and something of a philosopher, based on other interviews[21][22], but the true Sound Blaster Story is that Sim is a bit of a lunatic.
 Wait, that's not always a bad thing, right?
-Many successful technological dynasties have been built on the drive and passion of lunatics (Apple, Microsoft, Oracle, Amazon, Tesla...) and they wouldn't exist otherwise.
-I'm just saying it also means their portrayal of historical events shouldn't be taken as Gospel.
-He still cannot, to this day, give Ad Lib Inc. even a crumb of credit for their contribution to the development of audio hardware on the PC, efforts that were indisputably critical to Creative's eventual success.
+Many successful technological dynasties have succeeded through the drive and passion of lunatics (Apple, Microsoft, Oracle, Amazon, Tesla...) and they wouldn't exist otherwise.
+The point I'm trying to make is that their portrayal of historical events should never be taken as Gospel.
+Of course Sim cannot be expected to give Ad Lib Inc. any credit for their contribution to the development of audio hardware on the PC, but these efforts were indisputably critical to Creative's eventual success.

 "...over the five days of the trade show, sold 600 units of the sound card – one order every four minutes."